catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 ####################################

 This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
-We also require that you have upload an ssh key called ``nginx-demo-key`` as explained at :ref:`uploading-an-ssh-key`.
+You also need to have uploaded an SSH key called ``nginx-demo-key``, as explained at :ref:`uploading-an-ssh-key`.

 Introduction
 ============

-This tutorial demonstrates how to setup automatic failover for a website that is hosted in two different Catalyst Cloud regions.
-In order to achieve automatic failover two components are required:
+This tutorial demonstrates how to set up automatic failover for a website that is hosted in two different Catalyst Cloud regions.
+In order to achieve automatic failover, two components are required:

 - Monitoring of the origin servers so you can decide when you need to switch from the primary to the backup
 - A mechanism to redirect traffic from the primary to the backup origin server

-These components can be decoupled, they do not need to be provided by the same system.
+These components can be decoupled; they do not need to be provided by the same system.

 Monitoring usually comprises a health check that ensures the site is responding